dudu-ltd/graph_desk/README.md

 - The current repo is used to feed back the issues and requirements of GraphDesk.
 - At present, it is personal maintenance.
 - I will choose the appropriate time to open source to the current REPO.
 - This is the public beta stage.
 There will be many problems and imperfections.
-Please be more tolerant.
+Please give me more time or help me make it better together.

     - If it bothers you, [issue](https://github.com/dudu-ltd/graph_desk/issues/new) please.
     - If you want to contribute ideas, [discussion](https://github.com/dudu-ltd/graph_desk/discussions/new?category=ideas) please.
 - If my personal savings can allow me to develop full-time, I will continue to improve the current client.
+Welcome for collaboration.

 ## Software introduction and download
 URL：[dudu.ltd/products/graph-desk](https://dudu.ltd/products/graph-desk)